bavc/bavc-resources/README.md

-# ctod
+# futureDocs
-Committing to Documentation: The Site!
+Committing to Documentation: The Template!